mozilla/bedrock/docs/firefox-accounts.rst

 Linking to monitor.firefox.com
 -------------------------------

-Use the ``monitor_button`` helper to link to https://monitor.firefox.com/ via a Firefox Accounts auth flow.
+Use the ``monitor_fxa_button`` helper to link to https://monitor.firefox.com/ via a Firefox Accounts auth flow.

 Usage
 ~~~~~